 Knowledge Every Nonprofit Sector Organization Must Know

 These days, nonprofits don’t have it easy (if they ever did).
 They are expected to solve all of society’s ills with an always shrinking budget.
 To top it all off, there are also numerous rules and regulations to worry about to make sure you stay on the right side of the law.

 One of the most important things you must be aware of is the new federal rules concerning employee overtime, which go into effect in December 2016.
 First, you need to find out if your organization or employees are covered by the Fair Labor Standards Act and, if so, whether you are in compliance.
 If you are not, you could be hit with penalties and paying back wages.

 You must also know the best ways to manage your board governance.
-Having board members that are not willing to raise money, are resistant to diverse ideas or with no term limits is a recipe for disaster.
+Having the wrong board members is a recipe for disaster.
+Perhaps they are not willing to raise money, are resistant to diverse ideas or have no term limits.
+Whatever the issue, if they are not helping your organization, then they are hurting it.
 It is wise to have frequent conversations about your expectations and not be afraid to part ways with those who can’t keep up.

-Of course, to really grow your business, you need to know that Financing Solutions has the financial products to help you with cash flow problems.
+Of course, to really grow your business, you need Financing Solutions.
+They have the financial products to help you with cash flow problems.
 With their nonprofit business funding, you can focus less on money woes on more on making your business thrive.

 If your nonprofit would like a line of credit that you can use when cash flow is down please visit www.fscreditline.com/np to learn more, to apply and to receive a written offer.
 A Line of Credit for your nonprofit costs zero to set up and zero until you use it.
 This makes it an excellent backup plan.